eZSnake/Uno/README.md

-Simple text-based Uno game with possibility of playing vs a bot
+Simple Uno game with the possibility of playing against a bot

 To play the text-based game, execute the UnoRunner file